Search

 You don’t have to do everything yourself.
 And you don’t have to do everything the way you’re “supposed” to do it.

-Too many creators try to be one-person media companies and burn out.
+Too many creators and entrepreneurs try to be one-person media companies and burn out.

 But the opposite can also lead to burnout…